jeremywillans/hass-addons/roombapw/README.md

 This image is a modified version of [dorita980][dorita980] allowing retrival of the BLID and Password from your iRobot Roomba (i7/i7+, 980, 960, e5, 690, 675, etc) from within Hass.io

+Essentially this addon attempts to "pair" with your Roomba which allows it to capture the credentials

 ## Installation

 Follow these steps to get the add-on installed on your system: